MFaizan18/AlphaQuantTrader/README.md

 # Store the calculated CDF values in the DataFrame
 data.loc[:, 'CDF'] = data.index.map(cdfs)
 ```
 In this section, the code iterates through each observation in the dataset.
-For each daily return (`x_i`), the posterior parameters for the mean (`mu_posterior`), precision (`kappa_posterior`), and variance-controlling parameters (`alpha_posterior`, `beta_posterior`) are updated using Bayesian updating, just like in the previous step.
+For each log return (`x_i`), the posterior parameters for the mean (`mu_posterior`), precision (`kappa_posterior`), and variance-controlling parameters (`alpha_posterior`, `beta_posterior`) are updated using Bayesian updating, just like in the previous step.
 After updating the parameters, the posterior variance (`sigma_posterior_squared`) of the mean is calculated, giving us an updated sense of the uncertainty around the mean estimate.

 Next, the CDF is computed using the updated posterior mean and variance.
 This step uses the `norm.cdf` function, which calculates the probability that a given return will be less than or equal to x_i based on the updated distribution.
 The CDF values represent these probabilities for each data point.
 After calculating the CDF, the priors are updated with the new posterior values, allowing the model to continuously adapt as more data comes in.
 This ensures that each new observation refines our estimates further, making the model more adaptive and accurate over time.